juanifioren/django-oidc-provider/docs/sections/contribute.rst

 Improve Documentation
 =====================

 We use `Sphinx <http://www.sphinx-doc.org/>`_ for generate this documentation.
-I you want to add or modify something just:
+If you want to add or modify something just:

 * Install Sphinx (``pip install sphinx``) and the auto-build tool (``pip install sphinx-autobuild``).
 * Move inside the docs folder. ``cd docs/``